lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## Artificial Selection, Domestication and Genetic Engineering

-Artificial selection is nothing more than natural selection but with humans deciding what is 'most fit', widely used in agriculture and animal husbandry.
+Artificial selection is essentially to natural selection but with humans deciding what is 'most fit', widely used in agriculture and animal husbandry.
 We can guide the evolutionary process towards exhibiting desired traits using selective breeding.

+Artificial selection has a tendency to evolve animals into phenotypic extremes that would not be good strategies in nature, due to the difference in selection objectives.
+This is the case for many dog breeds, horses and cattle.
+Artificial selection is a type of 'truncation selection' since it acts on 'finished' phenotypes (e.g. milk output), and is therefore not equivalent to natural selection, which acts on all life stages from zygote selection to post-reproduction (in the case of helping the young).

 ### Fruits and Vegetables